jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 But, now that you have a good understanding of the concepts underlying Tensorflow, this code is easy to explain!
 The first line, `optimizer = tf.train.GradientDescentOptimizer(1e-3)`, is not adding a node to the graph.
 It is simply creating a Python object that has useful helper functions.
 The second line, `train_op = optimizer.minimize(loss)`, is adding a node to the graph, and storing a pointer to it in variable `train_op`.
 The `train_op` node has no output, but has a very complicated side effect:

-`train_op` traces back through the computation path of its input, loss, looking for variable nodes.
+`train_op` traces back through the computation path of its input, `loss`, looking for variable nodes.
 For each variable node it finds, it computes the gradient of that variable with respect to the loss.
 Then, it computes a new value for that variable: the current value minus the gradient times the learning rate.
 Finally, it performs an assign operation to update the value of the variable.

 So essentially, when we call `sess.run(train_op)`, it does a step of gradient descent on all of our variables for us.
 Of course, we also need to fill in the input and output placeholders with our feed_dict, and we also want to print the loss, because it’s handy for debugging.